-Our curriculum incorporates the ACGME core competencies and stresses a problem-oriented, evidence-based approach to patient care.
+Our curriculum incorporates the ACGME core competencies and the pediatric milestones.
+We teach a problem-oriented, evidence-based approach to patient care.
 Our facilities include Rush Children's Hospital (a hospital within the largest private medical center in Chicago), the Pediatric Primary Care Center, a separate subspecialty clinic area and several off campus clinic sites.
 Our affiliation with the John H. Stroger, Jr. Hospital of Cook County enhances the educational experience of our residents.
-In 2012, our physical transformation began when the Emergency Department moved into the Tower.
-Later this year, the NICU will follow.
-Other exciting transitions will ensue.
+Since 2012, we have a new Emergency Department, NICU, and Mother-Baby Unit, all located in our state-of-the-art Tower Building.
+A renovation of our PICU and general ward is in the works.

 Pediatric residents at Rush are involved in all aspects of their program.
 We count on their contributions to both curricular and extracurricular matters.
 We encourage you to peruse our website.
 We offer superb training within a supportive environment in a world class city!
 We look forward to meeting you this interview season.